PanosGriziotis/QA-system/README.md

 ## Set up steps

-Before you begin, ensure that Python version 3.8 or higher and Docker are installed on your system.
-To be able to run the QA system models for inference, a GPU with at least 10GB of available memory is required.
+Before you begin, ensure that:

+- **Python** version 3.8 or higher is installed on your system.
+- **Docker** is installed on your system.

+To run the QA system models for inference, you will need:

+- A **GPU** with at least 10GB of available memory.
+- **CUDA** version 11.8 or higher.

 1. **Clone this repository.**